Non-hyperbolicity of holomorphic symplectic varieties: Hyperbolicity

 \begin{lemma} All varieties are assumed to be compact.
-Let $P$ be one of the properties ``is non-hyperbolic'' or ``satisfies $d_X=0$'' where $d_X$ is the Kobayashi pseudometric.
-Then the following hold. \begin{enumerate} \item Holomorphic maps $f:X \to Y$ are distance decreasing for the Kobayashi metric. \item If $f:X\to Y$ is finite, then $Y$ has property $P$ if $X$ does.
-For finite étale morphisms, the converse holds. \item Let $X, Y$ be compact varieties and $f:X\ratl Y$ a dominant meromorphic map.
-If $d_X = 0$, then also $d_Y= 0$. \item If $X=X_1\times \ldots \times X_n$ and $X_i$ has property $P$ for all $i=1,\ldots,n$, then $X$ has property $P$. \item If $f:Y\to X$ is a bimeromorphic morphism onto a smooth variety $X$ with $d_X\leq \veps$ for some $\veps \geq 0$, then also $d_Y \leq \veps$. \end{enumerate} \end{lemma} \begin{proof} The first four items are standard.
-For the last item, we use that for a Zariski closed subset $V \subset X$ of codimension $\geq 2$, we have
+Let $P$ be one of the properties ``is non-hyperbolic'' or ``satisfies $d_X=0$,'' where $d_X$ is the Kobayashi pseudometric.
+Then, the following hold: \begin{enumerate} \item Holomorphic maps $f\colon X \to Y$ are distance decreasing for the Kobayashi metric. \item If $f\colon X\to Y$ is finite, then $Y$ has property $P$ if\, $X$ does.
+For finite \'etale morphisms, the converse holds. \item Let $X, Y$ be compact varieties and $f\colon X\ratl Y$ a dominant meromorphic map.
+If $d_X = 0$, then $d_Y= 0$ as well. \item If\, $X=X_1\times \cdots \times X_n$ and $X_i$ has property $P$ for all $i=1,\ldots,n$, then $X$ has property $P$. \item If $f\colon Y\to X$ is a bimeromorphic morphism onto a smooth variety $X$ with $d_X\leq \veps$ for some $\veps \geq 0$, then $d_Y \leq \veps$ as well. \end{enumerate} \end{lemma} \begin{proof} The first four items are standard.
+For the last item, we use that for a Zariski closed subset $V \subset X$ of codimension at least $2$, we have

 see \cite[Theorem~3.2.19]{Kob98}. \end{proof}